Click on the + sign to view the answer to the question. Then click the – sign to hide the answer.

 Many of the above-mentioned concerns may be caused by muscle-based issues, sensory issues, as well as oral-structural issues.
 If you have noticed any of these concerns, or others not specified here, then it’s time to reach out to a professional who can help.
 That professional is a Speech-Language Pathologist, who is specifically trained in speech, oral-placement, tongue-ties, and feeding difficulties.
 Contact us to set up your appointment today.

 The process of getting started may seem overwhelming.
 There have likely been a series of questions and concerns that you have been thinking and/or worrying about.
-You have likely heard a ton of well-meaning advice from friends, family, and even doctors…but were still confused about what to do.
+You have likely heard a ton of well-meaning advice from friends, family, and even doctors…but you are still confused about what to do.
+This can be stressful.
 Well, that’s where we come in.
 We are here to take off some of that pressure and help you.

 So, where do we begin?

-Then, based on the information you have discussed with the Speech-Language Pathologist, she will make a determination of whether an evaluation is needed, as well as what specific type of evaluation that is needed.
-There are times where a child (or adult client) has already had a previous evaluation, or is already receiving speech therapy services with another speech therapist.
-If this is the case, and it has been approximately 1 year since that previous evaluation, then we may not need to do a new evaluation.
-The only exception to this, is when there is a specific concern that has not been addressed in that evaluation; Or, when there is a feeding or tongue-tie issue, or if there is a persistent articulation issue that has not resolved even with the previous therapy.
-In those cases, we will need to perform a specific evaluation that targets those issues.
-If you’d like to learn more about what is involved in the evaluation, please click here.
+Then, based on the information you have discussed, we will make a determination of whether an evaluation is needed, as well as what specific type of evaluation is needed.
+There are times when a child (or adult client) has already had a previous evaluation, or is already receiving speech therapy services with another speech therapist.
+If this is the case, we will figure out if a new evaluation is needed.
+In some cases, a new evaluation is needed when a previous evaluation did not assess the specific area(s) of concern, or if changes have occurred since that time.
+If you’d like to learn more about evaluations, please click here.

-If you’d like to find out more information, to speak to the Speech-Langauge Pathologist, or to schedule an appointment, please contact us.
+If you’d like to find out more information, speak to a Speech-Langauge Pathologist, or schedule an appointment, please contact us.

 Finding a way of getting nutrition is an instinct and skill that we are born with.
 This is why it is so common for babies to be given to the mother for breastfeeding almost immediately after birth.
 For most babies and mothers, this is a process that goes smoothly and easily.
 However, for some babies, and mothers, this does not go as smoothly as anticipated.
 There could be many reasons why a baby might have difficulty – and frequently, it is not due to a problem with the mother’s milk production.
 So, if this has happened to you, please don’t feel like this is your fault.
 All you need is the proper guidance and help to figure out what is going on.
 These problems are not just for breastfed babies – Babies who are bottle-fed also may experience difficulties.
 Again, there could be many reasons why a baby might have difficulty.
 There are some signs which can indicate that your baby might be struggling.
 We can help you figure it out.